Want to turn your side hustle business into a full-time gig? Then keep reading for six easy tips to get started.

 How do you know when it’s time to turn a side gig into a small business?

 What does your business do?
 In what industry will it be?
 Why do consumers want to pay for what you’re offering?
 How will the company make money?
-If you don’t have a business plan that can answer these questions, then your side hustle won’t be successful.
+If you don’t have a business plan to answer these questions, then your side hustle won’t be successful.

 While you’re working on your business plan, start looking into your finances.
 If you quit your job to take on the side hustle full-time, how much would you need to make to cover existing expenses?
 Other key areas to keep in mind include your emergency fund, medical and dental insurance plans, retirement, tax payments, and a Plan B should your business go through a financial downturn.
 Now is the time to scrimp and pinch where you can and avoid taking on more debt than necessary.